 A STA affiliated with an MLD shall not transmit Class 3 frames unless the MLD is in State 3 or State 4.

-NOTE 2—Frames transmissions on a link between an AP MLD and a non-AP MLD associated with the AP MLD is subject to additional constraints (see 35.3.7 (Link management)).
+NOTE 2—Frame(#19229) transmissions on a link between an AP MLD and a non-AP MLD associated with the AP MLD is subject to additional constraints (see 35.3.7 (Link management)).